haade-administrator/haade.fr/_posts/en/2021-05-19-domotize-your-garage-door-for-5€.md

 ---

 In this article I will simply show you how to automate your garage door for 5 € with homeassistant and an esp8266 7-30V module.
 The domotized motor is a hormann supramatic e3, **but we could have used any brands of motorizations like Somfy** because **they are all equipped with electric motors operating between 18 and 24v.** In addition, they are almost all equipped with inputs for an external push button.
 The most difficult in this tutorial is to find a DC power supply to power our esp 8266 7-30V relay module, which obviously works in this electrical range.

+**Update** there is now a similar and zigbee-compatible module you can consult the article [domotizing your pool light with zigbee]({% post_url /en/2022-11-07-domotize-light-traditional-pool-zigbee %})

 ## Prerequisites to automate your garage door: